-Conversion and somatic symptom disorders are both categorised as somatic symptom and related disorders, previously termed somatoform disorders.
+Conversion disorder and somatic symptom disorder are both categorised as somatic symptom and related disorders (previously termed somatoform disorders).

-Somatic symptom and related disorders are psychiatric conditions where patients experience distressing physical symptoms that are not fully explained by other medical, neurological, or psychiatric disorders, as well as abnormal thoughts, feelings, and behaviours in response to these symptoms.
+Somatic symptom and related disorders are psychiatric conditions where patients experience distressing physical symptoms associated with abnormal thoughts, feelings, and behaviours in response to these symptoms.
 They may result from psychological stress that is unconsciously (without awareness) expressed somatically, though the underlying cause is not fully understood.

-Diagnosis is made by clinical interview, behavioural observation, and physical examination suggestive of pseudoneurological causes, or tests to rule out medical or neurological causes.
-The diagnosis should not be made purely on the basis of medically unexplained symptoms; rather, it should be based on evidence from the clinical examination and the patient’s abnormal thoughts, feelings, and behaviours in response to the medically unexplained symptoms.
+Diagnosis is made by clinical interview, behavioural observation, physical examination suggestive of pseudoneurological causes, and tests to rule out medical or neurological causes.
+The diagnosis should not be made solely on the basis of medically unexplained symptoms; rather, it should be based on evidence from the clinical examination and the patient’s abnormal thoughts, feelings, and behaviours in response to the medically unexplained symptoms.

-Good doctor-patient relationships are essential for effective management.
-Treatment includes cognitive behavioural therapy and avoiding unnecessary medicines, tests, and procedures.
+Good doctor-patient relationships and validation of the patient's suffering are essential for effective management.
+Treatment includes cognitive behavioural therapy, physical therapy, and avoiding unnecessary medicines, tests, and procedures.
 Diagnosis and treatment of associated comorbid psychiatric conditions benefit overall functioning and recovery.

 Long-term management involves interrupting perpetuating factors, maintaining the same doctor, and providing strategies for self-efficacy, distress tolerance, coping, and modulating the interaction of anxiety, stress, and physical symptoms.

-Conversion and somatic symptom disorders are psychiatric conditions that fall under the somatic symptoms and related disorders category of the DSM-5.
-Somatic symptom and related disorders are those with distressing physical symptoms that are not fully explained by other medical, neurological, or psychiatric disorders (also known as somatisation).
+Conversion disorder and somatic symptom disorder are psychiatric conditions that fall under the somatic symptom and related disorders category of the DSM-5 (previously termed somatoform disorders).
+Somatic symptom and related disorders are those with prominent physical symptoms associated with significant distress and impairment of function.